All Episodes

 I don't know who wrote it today, but it was really well done.

-And they are claiming claiming that the constitutional rights of Jim Acosta and CNN have been violated here.
+And they are claiming that the constitutional rights of Jim Acosta and CNN have been violated here.

-And when a White House aide attempted to take the microphone to give it to another reporter after the president says ten times, that's enough.
+And when a White House aide attempted to take the microphone to give it to another reporter, after the president says 10 times, that's enough, he didn't relinquish the microphone.

-Um, as long crime pointed out, that's false.
+As long crime pointed out, that's false.

 Acosta did not simply ask a question.